stringandstickytape/MaxsAiStudio/README.md

 - Access the settings menu to configure API keys, model selection, and other preferences.
 - New toggle options are available for customizing features like Text-to-Speech.
-- A new "Show Developer Tools for WebViews" setting has been added (requires app restart).
+- "Show Developer Tools for WebViews" (requires app restart).
+- There is an option to enable streaming responses from all AI providers.

 ### 13. Saving and Exporting